City prepares for Derek Chauvin's trial in death of George Floyd, Black Chicagoans hopeful for justice

 But they have been down this road before.

-"During these trials I think me and most Black folks expect very little for the injustice system but are usually still oddly surprised at how unjust these areas," said Amika Tendaji, the executive director of Black Lives Matter Chicago.
+"During these trials I think me and most Black folks expect very little for the injustice system but are usually still oddly surprised at how unjust things are," said Amika Tendaji, the executive director of Black Lives Matter Chicago.

-"We know that the trial never really went our way in most cases so we are just hoping this may be just this one trial that may go our way," said Daniel Davenport of GoodKidsMadCity.
+"We are just hoping this may be just that one trial that may go our way," said Daniel Davenport of GoodKidsMadCity.
 "It's kind that of like mixed emotions."

 The former Minneapolis police officer is charged with second-degree murder and second-degree manslaughter.